drabinowitz/react-r/docs/API.md

 y$(el);
 ```

-@param `el` STRING or OBJECT REQUIRED: The element to close.
+1. @param `el` STRING or OBJECT REQUIRED: The element to close.
 This can either be a string representing the React DOM element to be closed or a React Composite Class (result of calling `React.createClass`) to be closed.
 This element must match with the last opened React element.

-### t(textElement)
+### t(textBody)

 Accepts a body of text and will add it as a child of the currently open element.